24's (T.I. song)

-"24's" is a song by American hip hop recording artist T.I., released April 29, 2003, as the lead single from his second studio album Trap Muzik (2003).
+"24's" is a song by American rapper T.I., released in 2003, as the lead single from his second studio album Trap Muzik (2003).
 It is his first song to enter the US Billboard Hot 100, peaking at number 78 on the chart in 2003.
 It was also featured on the street racing game Need for Speed: Underground.

 Music video

 The music video was edited for television standards.
 The video took place in Atlanta, Georgia, at a location which appears to be a parking lot or a condo with a large number of cars with 24-inch rims parked.
 At the beginning, comedian Lil Duval is presented in front of a car trying to talk to some girls.
-In another scene, T.I. is shown rapping and driving a Chevy with his now-deceased friend Philant Johnson, on the passenger side.
+In another scene, T.I. is shown rapping and driving a Chevy with Philant Johnson, on the passenger side.
 At the end of the video, Duval and another comedian are shown in front of T.I.'s hotel room which is filled with women, who want to come in.
 Duval starts singing Jodeci's "Forever My Lady", then it shows T.I. hyping the crowd up.
 The video contains cameo appearances from DJ Toomp, Lil Duval, DJ Drama, and Jazze Pha.